shikijs/shiki/docs/packages/markdown-it.md

 ### Line Highlight

 ::: warning
 This is deprecated.
 It's disabled by default in `v0.10.0` and will be removed in the next minor.
-Consider use [`transformerNotationHighlight`](https://shikiji.netlify.app/packages/transformers#transformernotationhighlight) instead.
+Consider use [`transformerNotationHighlight`](https://shiki.netlify.app/packages/transformers#transformernotationhighlight) instead.
 :::

-In addition to the features of `shikiji`, this plugin also supports line highlighting.
+In addition to the features of `shiki`, this plugin also supports line highlighting.
 You can specify line numbers to highlight after the language name in the format `{<line-numbers>}` - a comma separated list of `<line-number>`s, wrapped in curly braces.
 Each line number can be a single number (e.g. `{2}` highlights line 2 and `{1,4}` highlights lines 1 and 4) or a range (e.g. `{5-7}` highlights lines 1 through 7, and `{1-3,5-6}` highlights lines 1 through 3 and 5 through 6).
 For example:

 ````md
 ```js {1,3-4}